What is this lump inside my cheek near my wisdom teeth?

 Mucocele on the lips

 Treatment usually involves surgical removal of the growth.
-If the wisdom tooth is causing you discomfort or if the problem recurs in the future, you may need to extract the tooth.
+If the wisdom tooth is really behind the trouble, it may need to be extracted.

 Other lumpy lesions that may be associated with wisdom teeth: